dfelinto/blender-manual/manual/physics/soft_body/forces/exterior.rst

 It acts like a pin on a chosen set of vertices, controlling how much of an effect soft body has on them.

 Enabling *Soft Body Goal* tells Blender to use the position (or animated position) of a vertex in the simulation.
-Animating the vertices can be done in all the usual ways (F-curves, armatures, parents, lattices, etc.) before the soft body simulation is applied.
+Animating the vertices can be done in all the usual ways (F-Curves, armatures, parents, lattices, etc.) before the soft body simulation is applied.
 The "goal" is the desired end position for vertices.
 How a soft body tries to achieve this goal can be defined using stiffness forces and damping.